-Classes may be dropped with a 'W' (withdraw) within the first five weeks of the course as long as the student has at least six academic classes plus physical education (students may substitute a sport once per year).
+Classes may be dropped with a 'W' (withdraw) within the first five weeks of the course, as long as the student still has the minimum number of courses required plus physical education (students may substitute a sport once per year).
 Any withdrawal after 5 weeks will result in an 'F' for the class for the semester, which will be recorded on the transcript.